 This Environmental Assessment (EA) has been prepared by the United States (U.S.) Marine Corps (USMC) in accordance with the National Environmental Policy Act (NEPA) of 1969 (42 U.S. Code §§ 4321-4370h), as implemented by the Council on Environmental Quality regulations (40 Code of Federal Regulations [CFR] §§ 1500-1508); Department of the Navy procedures for implementing NEPA (32 CFR § 775); and Marine Corps Order 5090.2, dated 11 June 2018, Environmental Compliance and Protection Program.
 The USMC proposes to establish and use landing zones, an assault landing zone, drop zones, and an artillery firing area at the two tactical ranges within the Bob Stump Training Range Complex: the Chocolate Mountain Aerial Gunnery Range and the Barry M. Goldwater Range-West.
 Implementation of the Proposed Action is essential to accomplishing critical Marine Corps and Naval Tactical Training Procedures, Training and Readiness Codes, and Large Force Exercises to support current and emerging contingency and wartime requirements.
-The USMC considered multiple potential action alternatives for implementing the Proposed Action; however, after careful consideration, none of the potential alternatives would meet the purpose and need of the Proposed Action.
-Therefore, this EA analyzes the Proposed Action and the No-Action Alternative in detail.
+The USMC considered multiple potential action alternatives for implementing the Proposed Action; however, after careful consideration, none of the proposed Action and the No-Action Alternative in detail.

-Prepared By: USMC
+Prepared By:

+USMC

-Point of Contact: Department of the Navy
+Point of Contact:

-Naval Facilities Engineering Systems Command

-Attention: Jesse Martinez, Senior NEPA Planner/Project Manager

-750 Pacific Highway, Floor 12 San Diego, California 92132-0058
+Department of the Navy Naval Facilities Engineering Systems Command Attention: Jesse Martinez, Senior NEPA Planner/Project Manager 750 Pacific Highway, Floor 12 San Diego, California 92132-0058